emojiit/warmup-sandbox/README.md

 # ![Logo](emojiit.png)

 This repository serves to be the brick wall to throw s#&t onto as a playground for preperation of the actual project.
-Any resemblance to other particular closed source web application projects are purely coinidental.
+Any resemblance to other particular closed source web application projects are purely coincidental.

 ## FAQ